 For example, a lot of educational systems believe it’s easier to learn a new language from a young age.
 This study on language learning suggests that if you learn a foreign vocabulary after 18, you won’t ever achieve the same proficiency as native speakers.

 But don’t fear if you are over 18 or 25 (oh, the memories!).
 At Growth Engineering, we believe you should never lose your thirst for knowledge, regardless of your age.
-That’s why learning is at the core of our award winning Academy LMS.
+That’s why learning is at the core of our award-winning Growth Engineering LMS.